Ko11e/Bogardens-blacksmith/README.md

 ## Testing

   **1. Tested all the pages if they are responsive** <br>
-This is made by opening the project on differens devices as Iphone, Samsunge phone and tablet and laptop and desktop.
+This text describes how a project's responsiveness is tested by opening it on different devices such as an iPhone, Samsung phone, tablet, laptop, and desktop.
+The Google Chrome inspect function is also used throughout the project development to ensure responsiveness.
-The responsiveness is also tested by using Google chromes inspect function though out of the building of the project.

   **2. All the links leading to to other pages internal and external.** <br>
-  The links is all tested on a desktop and mobile phone and are leading to the right site
+  The links have been tested on both desktop and mobile devices and are properly directed to the intended site

   **3. Contact from, empty input**<br>
-  By leaving one of the field empty a message appears indication the box need to be filled out.
+  When a required field is left empty, an error message appears prompting the user to fill in the empty field.

   **4. Contact form, validat input** <br>
-  Clickt send after completed form correctly received that the form validates input.
+  Upon submission of the completed form, the user will be redirected to Code Institute confirmation page.